-Princeton Early Keyboard Center is a small independent school devoted to the teaching of harpsichord and clavichord playing, continuo realization and accompaniment, and related arts.
+Princeton Early Keyboard Center is a small independent school devoted to the teaching of harpsichord, orgabs and clavichord playing, continuo realization and accompaniment, and related arts.
 The Center is located in Princeton, NJ, roughly equidistant from New York and Philadelphia.
 The Center's principal studios are 50 Walnut Lane, Princeton, NJ.

 This is within walking distance of Princeton University and many other cultural and educational resources, as well as restaurants and shops.
 (The studio is not generally open for walk-ins, but is easily available by getting in touch with the Center.
-NOTE: The studio will reopen for normal use for lessons and practicing on June 1, following a long Covid-related closure.)
+NOTE: The studio is open in the normal - pre-pandemic - manner as of 2025.)

 Students of all levels, backgrounds, and interests are welcome to study at PEKC.
 The course of study is flexible, and always tailored to the needs, interests, and schedules of each student.
 Students taking lessons of any sort from the center have access to the studio for practicing as well as for lessons.The Director of the Center, and its principal teacher, is harpsichordist and organist Gavin Black.